eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 78 and now it is worth 478 hoard points.
-Your 'A Cloth of Shining' has 122 polish power left. `
+You polished 'A very prize like prize' by 30 and now it is worth 430 hoard points.
+Your 'A Cloth of Shining' has 170 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 43 and now it is worth 521 hoard points.
-Your 'A Cloth of Shining' has 79 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 439 hoard points.
+Your 'A Cloth of Shining' has 161 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 523 hoard points.
-Your 'A Cloth of Shining' has 77 polish power left. `
+You polished 'A very prize like prize' by 32 and now it is worth 471 hoard points.
+Your 'A Cloth of Shining' has 129 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 35 and now it is worth 558 hoard points.
-Your 'A Cloth of Shining' has 42 polish power left. `
+You polished 'A very prize like prize' by 15 and now it is worth 486 hoard points.
+Your 'A Cloth of Shining' has 114 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 17 and now it is worth 575 hoard points.
-Your 'A Cloth of Shining' has 25 polish power left. `
+You polished 'A very prize like prize' by 22 and now it is worth 508 hoard points.
+Your 'A Cloth of Shining' has 92 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 12 and now it is worth 520 hoard points.
+Your 'A Cloth of Shining' has 80 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 4 and now it is worth 524 hoard points.
+Your 'A Cloth of Shining' has 76 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 2 and now it is worth 526 hoard points.
+Your 'A Cloth of Shining' has 74 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 22 and now it is worth 548 hoard points.
+Your 'A Cloth of Shining' has 52 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 18 and now it is worth 566 hoard points.
+Your 'A Cloth of Shining' has 34 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 1 and now it is worth 567 hoard points.
+Your 'A Cloth of Shining' has 33 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 3 and now it is worth 570 hoard points.
+Your 'A Cloth of Shining' has 30 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 2 and now it is worth 572 hoard points.
+Your 'A Cloth of Shining' has 28 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 7 and now it is worth 582 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 10 and now it is worth 582 hoard points.
 Your 'A Cloth of Shining' has 18 polish power left. `

 `polish the_secret_of_the_maze_prize`